Laplace Functional Ordering of Point Processes in Large-scale Wireless Networks: Applications to Wireless Networks

 \subsubsection{System Model}

 We consider the downlink cellular network model consisting of BSs arranged according to some point process $\Phi_{_{\mathrm{B}}}$ in the Euclidean plane.
 For the deployment of BSs, a deterministic network such as lattice points or stochastic network such as a Poisson point process may be considered.
 Consider an independent collection of MSs, located according to some point process $\Phi_{_{\mathrm{M}}}$ which is independent of $\Phi_{_{\mathrm{B}}}$.
+Fig. \ref{fig:System_model} shows an example of cellular network consisting of stationary Poisson point processes with different intensities for BSs and MSs respectively.
 For a traditional cellular network, assume that each user associates with the closest BS, which would suffer the least path loss during wireless transmission.
 It is also assumed that the association between a BS and a MS is carried out in a large time scale compared to the coherence time of the channel.
 The cell boundaries are defined through the Voronoi tessellation of the BS process.
 Our goal is to compare performance metrics such as total cell coverage probability through stochastic ordering tools.
 The spatial coverage of cellular networks is also compared based on the LF order of the BS point processes.

 In order for the total cell coverage probability to be compared, the signal to interference plus noise ratio (SINR) of a user at $x \in \Phi_{_{\mathrm{M}}}$ should be quantified.
 The effective channel power between a user $x$ and its associated typical BS $B_{0}$ is $h_{\mathrm{S}}^{(x)}$, which is a non-negative RV.
 The SINR with additive noise power $\sigma^2$ is given by